Caleb Tiernan

-Caleb Tiernan (born January 23, 2003) is an American college football offensive lineman for the Northwestern Wildcats.
+Caleb Tiernan (born January 23, 2003) is an American professional football offensive tackle for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Northwestern Wildcats and was selected by the Vikings in the third round of the 2026 NFL draft.

 Early life

 Tiernan attended Detroit Country Day School in Beverly Hills, Michigan.
 A four-star recruit, he committed to play college football at Northwestern University over offers from Michigan, Ohio State, and Penn State.

 College career

 After playing sparingly and redshirting in 2021, Tiernan's role increased, starting every game during the 2023 and 2024 seasons.
 He returned for his redshirt senior season in 2025.
-Entering the 2025 season, Tiernan is considered one of the top offensive line prospects in the 2026 NFL draft.
+Entering the 2025 season, Tiernan is considered one of the top offensive tackle prospects in the 2026 NFL draft.

+Professional career

+Tiernan was selected by the Minnesota Vikings in the third round with the 97th overall pick of the 2026 NFL draft.